-Coronavirus: UK Prime Minister Boris Johnson cancels India trip
+Coronavirus: UK Prime Minister Boris Johnson cancels India trip amid surge in cases

 Meanwhile, Delhi, which is also reeling under the crisis, will begin a six-day lockdown from tonight.
 Several other states have also reinstated restrictions to control the fast-spreading virus.

-UK has recorded more than 44 lakh coronavirus cases, including over 1.27 lakh deaths since the outbreak of the pandemic in January 2020, according to the Johns Hopkins University.
+The UK has recorded more than 44 lakh coronavirus cases, including over 1.27 lakh deaths since the outbreak of the pandemic in January 2020, according to the Johns Hopkins University.
 The country has also found several cases of the coronavirus variant that was first detected in India.

-Globally, the coronavirus has infected more than 14.11 crore people and killed over 30.17 lakh since December 2019, according to the Johns Hopkins University.
+Globally, the coronavirus has infected more than 14.11 crore people and killed over 30.17 lakh since December 2019, according to Johns Hopkins University.
 More than 8.06 crore people have recovered from the infection.